martinskuta/ReviewBot/README.md

 ## What is the bot for?

-This bot is designed to help developer teams to distribute code reviews equally between reviewers and also distribute knowledge of code.
+The main goal is to help developer teams to find reviewer for their code quickly.
+It also helps to distribute code reviews equally between reviewers and improve sharing of code knowledge.

 ## What do you mean by 'equally'?